syncfusion-content/wpf-docs/wpf/Classic/RichTextBoxAdv/Commands-Support.md

 ---
 layout: post
-title: Commands-Support in WPF Wizard Control control | Syncfusion
+title: Commands-Support in WPF RichTextBoxAdv Control | Syncfusion
 description: Learn here all about Commands-Support in Syncfusion WPF RichTextBoxAdv (Classic) control, its elements and more.
 platform: wpf
 control: RichTextBoxAdv